 In general, the insurance company does not have your best interests at heart.
 They may offer you a lowball settlement that barely covers the extent of your injuries.
 Our personal injury attorneys understand what your claim is worth and can negotiate a fair settlement on your behalf.

 If your case ends up in court, you need someone with the legal know-how to ensure you are protected.
 Our attorneys can gather evidence for your case and represent you in court to improve your chances of receiving maximum compensation.

-a Wide Variety of Premises Liability Cases
+Our Attorneys Handle a Wide Variety of Premises Liability Cases

 Utah premises liability laws hold property owners responsible for injuries caused by hazards on their property.
 If you or a family member were hurt because of unsafe conditions in a store, home, business, or public venue, you need the help of an experienced premises liability attorney.
 The attorneys at Flickinger Sutterfield & Boulton practice personal injury law, assisting victims of all types of accidents.

 Flickinger Sutterfield & Boulton offer a free initial consultation to assess your case.
 Please contact us today to set up your appointment with a personal injury attorney.

 When unsafe conditions lead to your injury, you may be able to hold the property owner accountable.

 Premises liability laws apply to the owner or caretaker of a private home, a park, a hotel or a school — any place where an individual or the public is invited.
 In a premises liability case, it must be shown that an injury resulted from negligence, meaning that the owner or property manager knew or should have known about a hazard, and did nothing to safeguard the visitor.
 At the very least, if a hazard cannot be eliminated, adequate warnings must be posted.
 The law holds that even trespassers are entitled to warning about an obvious hazard.

 There are a variety of accidents that can trigger a premises liability lawsuit.
 Some of the more common accidents include: